ovh/docs/pages/account_and_service_management/account_information/security-specification-pci/guide.en-gb.md

 ### 8.3 Data encryption at rest

-To encrypt your data at disk level, you can follow [this guide](https://docs.openstack.org/cinder/pike/configuration/block-storage/volume-encryption.html#create-an-encrypted-volume) when you create a volume storage.
+To encrypt your data at rest (volume level encyption), you can follow [this guide](https://docs.openstack.org/cinder/pike/configuration/block-storage/volume-encryption.html#create-an-encrypted-volume) when you create a volume storage.

 ### 8.4 HDS option